China's Xi takes spotlight at Davos as US makes transition

-DAVOS, Switzerland (AP) — Communist China is taking the world’s most elite annual gathering by storm.
+DAVOS, Switzerland (AP) — China is taking the world’s most elite annual gathering by storm.

 President Xi Jinping leads a Chinese delegation of over 100 officials and scores of business executives attending the World Economic Forum, embodying a tectonic shift at an event that started nearly a half-century ago among Europeans and Americans.